-Let’s be honest—store-bought sun-dried tomatoes tend to be a bit leathery and tough, without much flavor.
+Let’s be honest—store-bought sun-dried tomatoes tend to be a bit leathery and tough, without much flavour.
 They seem like a faded, desiccated memory of a tomato, rather than a fragrant, intensified taste of summer days.
-Homemade “sun-dried”1 tomatoes, on the other hand, are another thing entirely: fragrant and chewy but not tough, with complex, concentrated tomato flavor and a slight sweetness.
+Homemade “sun-dried”1 tomatoes, on the other hand, are another thing entirely: fragrant and chewy but not tough, with complex, concentrated tomato flavour and a slight sweetness.

-Not a labor-intensive process, but certainly a lengthy one.
+Not a labour-intensive process, but certainly a lengthy one.
 Of all the methods for preserving tomatoes, drying them in the oven is the least fussy.
-Plus, drying preserves their sweetness and flavor best.
+Plus, drying preserves their sweetness and flavour best.
 And these flavorful little gems cost so little when made at home; it’s worth the time they need to achieve that chewy, raisin-like texture.

 One thing I can guarantee is the appetizing fragrance in your house of tomatoes slowly roasting to dried perfection, especially if you choose to season them with garlic and herbs.